takimoto3/app-attest/README.md

 I referred to [appattest](https://github.com/bas-d/appattest) by Bas Doorn when creating this library. thanks!

+## Third-Party Attributions

+This project uses `github.com/brianolson/cbor_go` for CBOR encoding/decoding, which is licensed under the Apache License 2.0.

 ## License
 App-Attest is available under the MIT license.
 See the LICENSE file for more info.